mbuyukyoruk/genemap_generator/README.md

     genemap_generator help:

-This script is developed to generate a dataframe that can be used to create alignment panel with phylogenetic trees (i.e., to use with Pylo2genemap.py script) tqdm is required to provide a progress bar. trimal is required for -a option.
+This script is developed to generate a dataframe that can be used to create alignment panel with phylogenetic trees (i.e., to use with Pylo2genemap.py script).

+tqdm is required to provide a progress bar.

+trimal is required for -a option.

 Syntax: